Windowsill Herbs – Basil, Mint, Parsley, Rosemary & Thyme

 To help inspire you to use your windowsill herbs.
 Here are 10 extremely easy ways to use your fresh Basil, Mint, Parsley, Rosemary & Thyme (two recipes for each herb).

-Basil is my favourite smelling herb.
+Basil is high on the list of my favourite smelling herbs.
 I just adore its aroma.
 It grows best indoors so is perfect for your windowsill garden.
 It’s packed full of vitamins including Iron, Calcium, Magnesium, Vitamin C , Vitamin K and Potassium.
 It goes really well with Rosemary and Thyme in meat dishes, but equally as tasty in vegetarian dishes too.
 Try it with fish, eggs or in a soup.

-Chicken & Basil Oven Cooked Rice – This recipe is such a simple dish that can be cooked for all the family in under an hour.
+This recipe is such a simple dish that can be cooked for all the family in under an hour.
 Make it vegetarian by leaving out the chicken and by using vegetable stock instead of chicken stock.
 My recommendation is to add the ‘optional’ parmesan ingredient in my recipe.
-You can read and follow my recipe here – An Easy Tasty Chicken & Basil Oven Cooked Rice Recipe.
+You can read and follow my recipe here – A Super Simple Tasty Tomato & Basil Oven Cooked Rice Recipe

 For me a close second to the aroma of basil is mint.
 Like basil it grows really well indoors, unlike basil you can actually transplant it to your outdoor garden should you want to.
 One word of advice though is to keep it in its own pot or area as it can spread quickly.
 Mint is packed full of goodies too, especially vitamin A, vitamin C, Calcium, Iron and Manganese.
 It can also help with digestion, nausea and headaches.
 Personally I love mint in my mojito’s – it’s good to know what helped to cause your headache can also cure it!

-Blackberry Mint Scones – I came across this simple baking recipe on Saveur.com.
+I came across this simple baking recipe on Saveur.com.
 What’s great about it is not only is it simple, but you can use frozen berries, which means those you bought or picked in season and froze for use later will get put to great use.
-You can read the full recipe here.
+You can read how to use your mint herb in the full recipe here.

-Mojito Cocktail – Okay it might not be a meal, but it’s still a recipe!
+Okay it might not be a meal, but it’s still a recipe!
 When I first tried a Mojito, I thought it was disgusting.
 That’s because it was made really badly.
-When I tried again I was converted.
+When I tried it again, I was converted.
 Patrick’s simple and easy Mojito recipe is a fail safe way of getting your cocktail right each time.
 Here’s his post – Cocktail Time with a Mojito Recipe.

 Parsley is probably one of the most well-known and widely used herbs there are.
 Even when it’s not in a dish, I’m never surprised when I see a little sprig of it used to garnish the plate.
 Did you know though that parsley is one of the least calorific herbs there are?
 Okay that’s too random of a fact.
 It’s not like you’ll be eating it by the bale.
 What you really need to know is that it is a fantastic herb packed full of goodies like folate, Iron, Calcium, Vitamin C, Vitamin E and Vitamin K.